BoostSebastian/Lab_002_AKS/README.md

 1. From the **Cloud Shell** pane, and run the following to scale the deployment by increasing of the number of pods to 2:

     ```sh
+    # Check that it is one pod
+    kubectl get pods
+    #Then scale to two pods
     kubectl scale --replicas=2 deployment/nginx-deployment
     ```